Professional standards of practice and behaviour for nurses, midwives and nursing associates

-Effective from 31 March 2015, this Code reflects the world in which we live and work today, and the changing roles and expectations of nurses and midwives.
-It is structured around four themes – prioritise people, practise effectively, preserve safety and promote professionalism and trust.
+It’s structured around four themes – prioritise people, practise effectively, preserve safety and promote professionalism and trust.

-What the Code means for employers
+What the Code means for different groups

-Previous version of the Code
+Previous versions of the Code